 Is a reverse mortgage right for you?

-A reverse mortgage allows a homeowner to borrow money against the value of his or her home without having to repay the mortgage amount until after the home is sold, which usually occurs after the homeowner dies.
+A reverse mortgage loan allows a homeowner to borrow money against the value of his or her home without having to repay the mortgage amount until after the home is sold, which usually occurs after the homeowner dies.
 The loan is structured so that the loan amount will not exceed the value of the home, so there's no worries over owing more than the home is worth.
 And any additional value may be passed on to the heirs.
-Reverse mortgages were created this way so struggling seniors can receive the funds they need to cover living expenses, pay medical bills, and keep the financial independence, without losing their home.
+Reverse mortgage loans were created this way so struggling seniors can receive the funds they need to cover living expenses, pay medical bills, and keep the financial independence, without losing their home.

-The Consumer Finance Protection Bureau recommends taking "the time to get multiple quotes and compare fees," when it comes to taking out a reverse mortgage.
+The Consumer Finance Protection Bureau recommends taking "the time to get multiple quotes and compare fees," when it comes to taking out a reverse mortgage loan.
 This is particularly important because the fees and costs associated with taking out your loan are not mandated, and can vary greatly from lender to lender.
 With LendingTree, we'll help connect you to multiple lenders who will provide you with a quote on your reverse mortgage.
 Once you compare the quotes and fees, you can make the best decision for you and your family, knowing you did your due diligence.

 You can qualify for a reverse mortgage if: